1coderookie/KobraGoNeoInsights/docs/calibration.md

     If you're using OctoPrint, you might want to check out the plugin ["Marlin Calibration Tools"](https://plugins.octoprint.org/plugins/CalibrationTools/) which allows you to easily execute different calibration procedures.

-??? tip "Calibration Models for Cura"
+??? tip "Calibration Models For Cura"

     If you're using Cura, you might want to check out the plugin ["Calibration Shapes"](https://marketplace.ultimaker.com/app/cura/plugins/5axes/CalibrationShapes) which gives you access to different STL models you can use for calibration.
 Before slicing and printing, make sure you're reading the specific notes about the models at the [wiki page of the creator](https://github.com/5axes/Calibration-Shapes/wiki).